-As outlined in Figure 51, France contributed the largest share of all claims disputed across the EU-5 in 2016, with 56.5%.
+As outlined in Figure 52 below, France contributed the largest share of all claims disputed across the EU-5 in 2016, with 56.5%.
 This was followed by Hungary, contributing 28% of claims to the total number of refund claims disputed.

-Figure 51: Share of claims disputed in 2016 across EU-5 Member States
+Figure 52: Share of claims disputed in 2016 across EU-5 Member States

-As mentioned above, the overall dispute rate across the EU-5 was small, with only 0.23% of all refund claims being disputed. eceived in France were disputed.
+As mentioned above, the overall dispute rate across the EU-5 was relatively small, with only 0.23% of all refund claims having been disputed. eceived in France were disputed

-Figure 52 shows that taxpayers claiming VAT refunds from Latvia disputed the highest number of claims, with 0.91% in 2016, whereas only 0.12% of claims received in France were disputed.
+Figure 53 shows that taxpayers claiming VAT refunds from Latvia disputed the highest number of claims, with 0.91% in 2016, whereas only 0.12% of claims received in France were disputed